Sinchis: History

 The unit was first created during the first government of Fernando Belaúnde Terry as the 48th Command of the Civil Guard on June 21, 1965, in the town of Mazamari.
 At that time the Revolutionary Left Movement, a guerrilla group led by Luis de la Puente Uceda, was operating in the province of Satipo.
-The Sinchis were trained by the Green Berets and the CIA, and financed entirely by the United States.
+The Sinchis were trained in commando styles by the Central Intelligence Agency (CIA) and United States Army Special Forces (Green Berets), and financed entirely by the United States.
 In 1966, the Armed Forces of Peru managed to defeat the guerrillas.

 After Juan Velasco Alvarado's coup, the Sinchis no longer received US support.
-However, in 1969 the unit was sent to Huanta in the Department of Ayacucho to put down a student rebellion against the imposition of a charge of at least one hundred soles on those who failed a course.
+However, in 1969 the unit was sent to Huanta in the Department of Ayacucho to put down widespread violent protests against the imposition of a charge of at least one hundred soles on those who failed a course.
 In the so-called Huanta Rebellion, some twenty students and peasants were killed by the Sinchis and other police forces.
 Nevertheless, the Velasco dictatorship repealed the decree.

 On September 5, 1979, peasants from the community of San Juan de Ondores occupied the lands of the Atocsaico estate, which had been taken over by the Cerro de Pasco Copper Corporation in 1926 and in the Agrarian Reform of 1969 was not returned to the community but rather handed over to the Túpac Amaru Agricultural Society of Social Interest, although in 1963 a court had annulled the sale of Atocsaico.
 The peasants demanded the restitution of the lands to the community.
 On December 18, 1979, the government of Francisco Morales Bermúdez sent 300 Sinchis who forced the peasants to vacate the state lands.
 The latter responded with stones.
 The Sinchis opened fire resulting in two peasants being killed, some 15 wounded and 44 detained.

 On October 12, 1981, when the Shining Path attacked the Tambo police post in the La Mar Province in Ayacucho, President Fernando Belaunde Terry declared a state of emergency in Ayacucho and sent 193 police officers, including 40 Sinchis, to Ayacucho.
 The Sinchis had their headquarters in the city of Huamanga, where there were never more than 120 of them.
 However, in their helicopters they arrived very quickly at the towns of the region, never more than nine men.
 Almost all of the Sinchis were coastal residents who did not speak the language of the region’s peasant population, Ayacuchan Quechua, or know anything about their culture.
 According to testimonies kept by the Truth and Reconciliation Commission, the Sinchis committed numerous human rights abuses.